 The Headmaster also requires a meeting with either Parent(s) and/or Guardians.
-In instances where Oak Heights School is committed to safeguarding and promoting the welfare of our pupils and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential.

-the Parent(s) or Guardian are not the contract signatory, the
+In instances where the Parent(s) or Guardian are not the contract signatory, the

 The Headmaster may require a separate meeting with the contract signatory.

 3.6 Selection criteria